“The following information is what a SailMail query will retrieve”

 Approach to Niue’s wharf.

-Although there are navigation lights marked on most charts, these may not be operational after storm damage or take time to repair.
+Although there are navigation lights marked on most charts.
 There are no navigation lights on any towers as you approach Niue.
-If on two bright white lights illuminate the wharf area and can be seen for a distance seaward.
+There are two “leading lights” marking the approach to the wharf and can be seen for a distance seaward.
 However these may be “masked” by the bright lights mounted on the wharf derrick that illuminate the landing area where tenders and fishing boats are lifted out.

 Other than FADs [Fish Aggregation Devices] there are no obstructions or dangers around Niue, the sea floor drops away to a depth of hundreds of meters close to shore around the whole island.